ShinyiOuyang/cse15l-lab-reports/lab-report-4-week-8.md

 https://github.com/kaileywong/markdown-parser

 # Tests:

-I got conflicting results on the expected output on snippet 3.
+Snippet 1 & 2 expected outputs:
 ![Snippet1&2Expected](lab4/snippet1_2_expected.png)

+I got conflicting results on the expected output on snippet 3, but this is what I decided should be the output:
 ![Snippet3Expcted](lab4/snippet3_expected.png)

 My implementation of tests on snippets: